 In order to be eligible for the tax relief for new companies, you must satisfy at least the following conditions:

-- You are eligible for the private business ownership allowance.
+• You are eligible for the private business ownership allowance (zelfstandigenaftrek).

-- In the calendar year or in 1 of the last 5 years there has been no so-called tax-free rollover from a private limited company (BV).
+• In the calendar year or in 1 of the last 5 years there has been no so-called tax-free return from a private limited company (bv).
 This means that you end your private limited company and immediately continue your business activities as an entrepreneur for income tax (you have changed your business structure), without settlement of (hidden) profits or debts.

 Tax relief for new companies in case of occupational disability

 Are you starting your own company while receiving incapacity benefit?
-In this case, you can request a tax relief for new companies in case of occupational disability (in Dutch).
-To meet the hour criterion, you must spend at least 800 hours per year on your company.
+Then you can request a tax relief for new companies in case of occupational disability (in Dutch).
+In this case, you must spend at least 800 hours per year on your company.

 How to apply?